margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Gratitude for the world history teacher at Norfolk Academy
 * Grateful for the sound of the dishwasher
 * Grateful for a smile shared with someone in the car next to me
+* Grateful for American flags reflecting through glass doors
+* Grateful for positive memories of my grandmother

 ## Interracial Couples ##
 The love between interracial couples is like the white keys and the black keys on the piano coming together in harmony.